Skip to main content

 Maryland public university system Residents age 60+ who are retired and not employed full-time may get tuition waived.
 The waiver is limited to three courses per term and does not automatically cover fees.

-North Carolina audit rule example Residents age 65+ may audit up to six credit hours per semester tuition-free if space is available.
+North Carolina audit rule Residents age 65+ may audit up to six credit hours per semester tuition-free if space is available.
 Community college self-supporting courses are excluded under state law, so school-level details still matter.

-Hawaiʻi visitor program example Residents age 60+ may attend some classes without tuition and fees.
+Hawaiʻi visitor program Residents age 60+ may attend some classes without tuition and fees.
 Spring and fall only, no summer, no studio art, plus health clearance and instructor approval.

-Rhode Island state rule Permanent residents age 60+ may take courses at public institutions with tuition waived.
-The rule is now restricted to households below three times the federal poverty level, and a means test plus aid paperwork may be required.
+Rhode Island rule Permanent residents age 60+ may take courses at public institutions with tuition waived.
+The rule is restricted to households below three times the federal poverty level, and a means test plus aid paperwork may be required.

 Virginia law Residents age 60+ may audit up to three credit courses each term and take noncredit classes free.
 For for-credit enrollment, the prior-year taxable individual income cap is $23,850, and material fees may still apply.